 Aussies require ample playing space and time.
 They need physically and mentally tasking games, training, and activities to keep them happy and healthy.
 When you are too busy to indulge in play, you can keep them entertained with toys and dog puzzles to keep their active minds and high energies occupied.

-Getting high-quality feed is always the way to go, as it keeps them full for longer and makes sure they are getting all the proper nutrients.
+Getting high-quality feed is always the way to go, as it keeps them full for longer and ensures they get all the proper nutrients.
 Accompany their feeding with enough exercise to make sure they are not overweight.
 The Australian Shepherd is blessed with a medium water-resistant coat to keep him warm and dry during rainy or snowy weather.

 Their bodies are covered with straight or wavy hair of several colors, including blue merle, red merle, or red.
 They shed all year round and heavily during the spring season.
-To avoid matting, coats are to be brushed weekly by first spraying with a water mixture and a dog conditioner.
+To avoid matting, coats must be brushed weekly by spraying with a water mixture and a dog conditioner.
 Afterward, you stroke in the direction of growth of the hair down to skin level.

 If this is more work than you are willing to do, you can always hire the services of a professional dog groomer to do it for you.
-Either way, you have to keep your dogs matte and tangle-free to get the best out of them.
-Regular bathing and trimming of the hair and nails are also necessary aspects of an Aussie’s grooming.
+Either way, you must keep your dogs matte and tangle-free to get the best out of them.
+Regular bathing and trimming hair and nails are also necessary aspects of an Aussie’s grooming.